minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 Thus, it is more difficult to compare the contribution sizes of these interest groups.
-Lastly, Stratmann determines that there need to be a substantial amount of changes in voting behaviours of the representatives, yet in this case, only 23 representatives out of 529 change their vote over time, see @mind-changers.// insert mind changers plot here (confirm 23/529?)
+Lastly, Stratmann determines that there need to be a substantial amount of changes in voting behaviors of the representatives, yet in this case, only 23 representatives out of 529 change their vote over time, see @mind-changers.// insert mind changers plot here (confirm 23/529?)

 == Methane Pollution Votes <roll-call-subject>